Snapchat’s Controversial ‘Snap Map’ Update Leads to Child Safety Concerns

 Snapchat got an update this week that lets you see a map of where your friends are sharing photos from.
-Creator Snap Inc. claimed the map offers “a whole new way to explore the world” but critics have expressed concern that it could put children at risk.
+Creator Snap Inc. claimed the map offers “a whole new way to explore the world,” but critics have expressed concern that it could put children at risk.

 Snapchat is one of the most popular apps with teens.
 Young users make up the majority of its install count, which is why privacy campaigners were alarmed by this week’s announcement.
 Snap Map is searchable, allowing outside users to identify places such as schools and view photos and videos being posted from inside.
 Although the feature’s designed for friends, users can publicly follow each other and still see uploads on the map.

-The BBC reports that some schools in the UK issued advice about the new feature to parents this week.
+The BBC reported that some schools in the UK issued advice about the new feature to parents this week.
 The location sharing systems used for the map are highly accurate, allowing individual buildings to be pinpointed.
 If a child posts “snaps” of their walk home with friends, an attacker could follow the trail to identify their house.

 Snapchat has largely dismissed the concerns.
 It said that only publicly-shared posts are available on the map.
 The company also confirmed that location sharing is an opt-in feature that must be explicitly enabled.
 Nonetheless, parents told the BBC that Snap Map is “dangerous” and “awful.”
 Users have reported struggling to change their privacy settings and find the “off” button.